My water

 Community action

-The City of Gold Coast is the second largest local government area in Australia.
-By 2024 we expect to grow by many thousands of extra residents and homes.
+We're the second largest local government area in Australia.
 One of the by-products of the city's growth and prosperity is the increased demand on our drinking water supply so we need to manage our water use and invest in infrastructure for the future.

 Rainwater tanks are a great way to help conserve the drinking water supply and can provide a valuable source of water for your home.